dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-with-docker.md

 ## Name resolution

 Dapr by default uses mDNS as the name resolution component in self-hosted mode for service invocation.
-If running on multiple machines and/or VMs, visit the [supported name resolution providers page]({{< ref supported-name-resolution. >}}) to pick an alternate provider.
+If you are running Dapr on virtual machines or where mDNS is not available, then you can use the [HashiCorp Consul]({{< ref setup-nr-consul.md >}}) component for name resolution.

 ## Docker images